ebaadazam/JDBC/README.md

 Type 4: Thin Driver (Pure Java Driver)<br><br>
 <b>Connection:</b> This interface provides a connection with a specific database.
 It includes methods for managing transactions (e.g., commit and rollback) and creating statements.<br>

 <b>Statement:</b> This interface is used for executing static SQL statements and returning their results.
-There are three types of statements in JDBC:<br>
+There are three types of statements in JDBC:

 Statement: Used for simple SQL statements without parameters.<br>
 <b>PreparedStatement:</b> Extends Statement, used for precompiled SQL statements.
 It can accept input parameters, making it more efficient and secure against SQL injection.<br>